 Using sound management techniques, The Nashua Historical Society shall collect and preserve artifacts, properties, records and documents from Nashua, Nashville, and Colonial Dunstable.

-It strives to strengthen the organization's position in the community, to increase membership and to provide services to Nashua.
+We strive to strengthen the organization's position in the community, to increase membership and to provide services to Nashua.

 The Nashua Historical Society collection is housed in its two museums: the Florence H. Speare Memorial Museum that was dedicated in 1972 and the Abbot-Spalding House built in 1802-1804 and purchased by the Historical Society in 1978.